AlbChrome

-AlbChrome is an Albanian-based private company founded in 1948.
+AlbChrome is an Albania-based private company founded in 1948.
 The company is the largest producer of chrome in the country and among the leading producers of ferrochrome in the world.

 History

 In 1948, the Communist government of Albania established the state-owned AlbChrome company, which began to mine chromium, a major export for the country.

 After the fall of communism in Albania, AlbChrome was reopened in the beginning of 1991.
 In 2000, facilities such as mines, smelters, plants and factories, part of the chrome industry infrastructure in Albania, were given to a private company from the Government of Albania.
 The 'DARFO' group worked and exploited these concessionary assets until 2007, when an Austrio-Russian group took over the concession and formed a new company called "Albanian Chrome" (ACR).
 Under the Austrio-Russian industrial expertise, two out of three furnaces installed in Elbasan Ferrochrome Plant were refurbished and their technology was changed to provide for a higher performance and production.
 Also Bulqiza Mine experienced a reconstruction of the whole exploitation scheme.
 Important investments were done for security, exploration and ore processing fields, making the company more efficient.

-In 2009, ACR had a change in ownership, and DCM (Austrian investing group) took over 100% of the shares of the Concessionary Agreement, becoming the only shareholder of ACR.
+In 2009, ACR had a change in ownership and DCM (Austrian investing group) took over 100% of the shares of the Concessionary Agreement, becoming the only shareholder of ACR.
 DCM continued to improve and implement new projects and ideas to further develop the company into a modern European industrial business with high perspective for the future.
 In 2013, due to difficulties in actualizing investments, DCM sold the whole shares of ACR to Balkan Finance Group.

 Today AlbChrome has more than 800 employees in Bulqiza, Elbasan, Tirana, Burrel and Klos and is involved in an intense revitalization.
 Projects include an enrichment plant is Klos, a well in Bulgiza, and a railway tunnel that connects the two.